Program Progression & Mentoring

 Workshop #5– What’s Next?
 Exploring Options for Further Education

 Where: SS 5017A

-The first half of the workshop is facilitated by a University of Toronto Career Educator and is open to all Geography and Planning students at the University of Toronto .
+This workshop is facilitated by a University of Toronto Career Educator and is open to all Geography and Planning students at the University of Toronto.
 The workshop is designed to encourage students to reflect on their own situation, interests, and goals with a focus towards preparing for a wide range of career possibilities.
 Students will explore their options, from further education to transitioning into the work place.
 Students will begin to develop a strategy for decision making and action-planning based on their unique career goals.
-The second half of the workshop will be a mentorship wrap-up event.
-All STEP mentors and mentees are invited to this event.
 Light refreshments will be provided.

 Explore upcoming events of the Backpack to Briefcase initiative at http://alumni.artsci.utoronto.ca/b2b-events/